goliviero/killer-game/README.md

 2. Mode 1 : missions go in `missions.txt` (1 entry by line)
    Mode 2 : items go in `items.txt` and locations in `locations.txt` (1 entry by line)

-3. Launch the script with the following command : python murder.py Enter your mode : 1 or 2
+3. Launch the script with the following command : `python murder.py` Enter your mode : 1 or 2
    The python script give you a nice, print-ready latex murder game file `murder-out.tex` with a mission for everybody Convert the latex document into PDF
    Print and cut
    Play !

-Français :
+# Français :

+## Généralités

 Un générateur du jeu du killer.
 2 'modes' sont disponibles :